AndrewYRevell/implantRenders/index.md

 - Notes:
-	- RID0186: Surface reconstruction failed in Freesurfer.
-Therefore registered coordinates to the surface file are also innacurate.
-Failure can be due to low quality clinical imaging and/or diffuse pathology.
+	- 186: Surface reconstruction of pre-implant image failed in Freesurfer.
+Used alternative clinical T1 imaging.
+Non-linear registration of coordinates failed with alternative imaging.
+Therefore registered coordinates to the surface file are innacurate.
-	- RID0194: Channel coordinates and surface reconstruction are correct with the diffuse brain pathology.
+	- 194: Channel coordinates and surface reconstruction are correct.
-	- RID0476: Channel coordinates and surface reconstruction are correct with the diffuse brain pathology.
+	- 476: Channel coordinates and surface reconstruction are correct.

 # About